Top Under-Desk Office Treadmill Base Reviews

 In the market almost as long as the venerable Steelcase Walkstation, but at a fraction of the cost, the TreadDesk earns one of the lowest experts’ rating of any office treadmill unit.
 Lacking side rails for mounting and dismounting from the treadmill, and any verifiable government certification (though it is advertised as being certified), we dis-recommend this unit based first and foremost on safety concerns.
 There’s been enough history with this unit on the market to also see plenty of validation for our experts’ view of this product from users who purchased a TreadDesk and posted poor user reviews on this site and other sites, with positive reviews being few and far between.

-Unlike the two other contenders in this Low Duty class, there are no qualified recommendations we can make for the TreadDesk.
+There are no qualified recommendations we can make for the TreadDesk.
 Read our full review of the TreadDesk for all the details from our lab testing of this product.
-[Editor’s Note: The company website treaddesk.com is now defunct along with the brand’s Facebook page.]
+[Editor’s Note: TreadDesk appears to have gone defunct leaving countless customers without support.]

 The entire idea of a walking desk is to be able to *work* while walking, not to get a cardio workout.
 This company has taken a very costly, heavy, noisy manual treadmill, placed it in front of an adjustable-height desk and called it good.
 This is the worst abomination of the treadmill desk concept we have ever seen, and we’ve seen some pretty bad ones before.
 Our advice?
 Stick with a treadmill base that’s truly designed for office work and isn’t going to make you sweat, bobble up and down, and induce a bunch of repetitive strain injuries on your neck shoulders, arms and wrists.